-We absolutely loved our 3 weeks in Japan and we got to appreciate the friendly Japanese, their superb customer service, their delicious food, and their intriguing culture.
+Japan is an amazing country and we absolutely loved our 3 weeks in Japan.
+We got to appreciate the friendly Japanese, their superb customer service, their delicious food, and their intriguing culture.

-Below are some of the best Japanese experiences that we hope will make you travel to Japan in the near future.
+Below we share some of the best Japanese travel experiences that we hope will make you travel to Japan in the near future.

 Go watching sumo wrestling

 Watching sumo wrestling is a unique and interesting cultural experience that should be high on any Japan travel bucket list.

 Sumo wrestling has a long history that dates back to ancient times with many traditions, rituals, and ceremonies including singing, salt-tossing, and foot-stomping (the actual wrestling part of a sumo match is very brief).

 One of the best ways to watch sumo is to attend a professional sumo tournament – they take place six times a year (each lasting fifteen days) in four Japanese cities, including Osaka and Tokyo.